 Surgical decompression using nodal-venous shunts to improve lymphatic drainage offers some long-term benefit in extreme cases of elephantiasis.
 Massive hydroceles can also be managed surgically, but recurrence is common.

-Avoiding mosquito bites in endemic areas is the best protection (eg, by using diethyltoluamide [DEET] on exposed skin, permethrin-impregnated clothing, and bed nets).
+Avoiding mosquito bites in endemic areas is the best protection for travelers (eg, by using diethyltoluamide [DEET] on exposed skin, permethrin-impregnated clothing, and bed nets).

 Lymphatic filariasis is transmitted by mosquitoes; infective larvae migrate to the lymphatics, where they develop into adult worms.